 If you want greater control over the appearance of your site, then you need to know how to add CSS to your site.
 Let's get started.

 How to Add CSS to HTML

 There are three ways to add CSS to HTML.
-You can add inline CSS to style a single HTML element on the page.
+You can add inline CSS in a style attribute to style a single HTML element on the page.
 You can embed an internal stylesheet by adding CSS to the head section of your HTML doc.
 Or you can link to an external stylesheet that will contain all your CSS separate from your HTML.

 How to Add Inline CSS to HTML

 Inline CSS allows you to put CSS "in" HTML.
 To add inline CSS, you use a style attribute and place it inside the opening tag of an HTML element.
 Here's the syntax:

 Inline CSS, otherwise known as the “embedded stylesheet,” will override any other CSS targeting the same elements.
 Since it's the closest to HTML, browsers determine inline CSS declarations are the most relevant to the HTML element and should be applied.
 For this reason, inline CSS is effective for targeting a single element with unique style properties — but it should be avoided when it's possible to use internal or external CSS.